Introduction to Social Marketing

-Each student will be assessed through work they do throughout the course (30%) and an individual exam (worth 70% of the course mark) held during the examination period.
-The in class work includes a group presentation of a social marketing plan on the last day of the course.
+Each student will be assessed through group work they do throughout the course (30% of the course mark) and an individual exam (worth 70% of the course mark) held during the examination period.
+The group work includes a presentation of a social marketing plan on the last day of the course.
 The final exam is an individual written exam and is composed of short answer, multiple choice questions, case study questions, and includes questions about the group work project.